lizwhales/Super-Hop/README.md

 as protocols and processes you will use to keep the project organised.
 Keep it updated throughout the duration of the project.
 By the final submission it should contain a summary of who completed what.
 (You should of course remove and replace this paragraph!)
+___

+Protocols/Plans
+* Weekly Sprints - First sprint starts on the 16/09/22
+* Create features, bugs, etc. in 'Issues', label and assign accordingly
+* Tasks to be delegated during the weekly meetings - Friday, 4pm to 5pm
+* Each feature is in their own branch
+* Pull request reviews
+* Documentation in Markdown in the docs/ folder (to be created) [There's no Wiki available in this repository]

+Team communication is done via the team's discord server.

+-- Need to include who is responsible for completing what --

 <!-- [[EndTeamworkPlan]] PLEASE LEAVE THIS LINE UNTOUCHED -->